How to Identify Victorian Jewellery

 Each piece is like a little time machine and has a story to tell.
-By learning how to recognise a few tell-tale traits, you can start to identify from which era the items originates.
+By learning how to recognise a few tell-tale traits, you can start to identify from which era the items originate.

 When was Victorian jewellery made?

-The Victorian era is named after Queen Victorian, who ruled over the United Kingdom from 1837 to 1901 and her reign – in terms of jewellery – can be divided into three periods: The Romantic, Grand and Late Victorian or Aesthetic periods.
+The Victorian era is named after Queen Victoria, who ruled over the United Kingdom from 1837 to 1901 and her reign – in terms of jewellery – can be divided into three periods: The Romantic, Grand and Late Victorian or Aesthetic periods.